InfamousMusicify/BlockMart/README.md

 I also advise loading up the world file in single player and messing with the shop yourself a bit.

+     Click "Item Shop x.x" and then click download.
+     Unzip the file and look at the contents, there should be a world file and a .nbt file.
-     To put the Structure into your World/Server, Navigate to the minecraft/saves folder or your server world file, and paste the .nbt file into the world/generated/minecraft/structures folder. hop into the world and pull out a structure block.
+     To put the Structure into your World/Server, Navigate to the minecraft/saves folder or your server world file, and paste the .nbt file into the world/generated/minecraft/structures folder. hop into the world and pull out a structure block.  and put "item-shop-2.2" into a load block.
+     Remember to load with entities on!

 There is a world file included for editing or testing purposes.